Changissnz/nu_merchant_principal/README.md

 is attached to MIMOTT, in order for the optimized input/output values to hold.
 The efforts that each matched participant take must not be constructive towards their breaking out of their matched role.
+Metaphorically, the potential of each participant's enacting systemic change is a stump instead of a tree.
 In mathematical terms, numbers in a structured form solve for MIMOTT's optima.
 MIMOTT may run contrary to meritocratic principles, simply due to the fixture of participants into roles.
 The participants may have actually opted for something else, to break free from their assigned responsibilities for responsibilities of a similar if not greater level.
 The optimal matching of MIMOTT is done only once.
 Over the trials of time, participant-role matchings may not be